 52 Timeless Facebook Marketing Ideas for the Data Driven Marketer

 Have you noticed how Facebook marketing has changed over the past few years?

 Perhaps you noticed a drop in your organic reach?
-Or less people discovering, liking and following your page?
+Or fewer people discovering, liking and following your page?